zanderfilet/zanderfilet.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I’m a Computer Science student at UC Berkeley with experience as a quantitative trading intern at Citadel Securities and a software engineering intern at MVTec.
-I’m broadly interested in systematic trading, algorithmic game theory, and applied machine learning.
+I'm a senior studying Computer Science at UC Berkeley with a concentration in statistics.
+I’ve interned in quantitative trading at Citadel Securities (Options Market Making and Index Options desks) and in computer vision research at MVTec (OCR acceleration and anomaly detection).
+My interests broadly span systematic trading, algorithmic game theory, and applied ML.

-In my free time, I enjoy card games, photography, hiking in nearby national parks, skiing, and tennis.
+In my free time, I enjoy card games, photography, hiking, skiing, and tennis.

+This site is a work in progress, so expect the occasional rough edge.
+If you want to chat or have a puzzle/game to share, please email me!